ynashed/bionemo-fw-ea/CONTRIBUTING.md

 UPDATE_EXPECTED_CFG=1 pytest examples/tests/test_model_pretrain_and_downstream.py
 ```

+After testing your code locally, test your code in the CI.
+Go to your merge requst -> "Pipelines" and trigger the pipeline by clicking an arrow sign.

 # General principles
 1. **User-oriented**: make it easy for end users, even at the cost of writing more code in the background